The short answer is to not set connection collation at all and instead upgrade drivers to the most recent version.

-Still, it should be possible to resolve this by setting the following session variables in the connection string (thanks Martha :-)
+Still, using an older driver, it may be possible to resolve this by setting the following session variables in the connection string (thanks Martie :-)

 Database Connection > Properties > Driver Properties > SessionVariables: